Georgia State Route 920: History

 In 1999, the majority of the road was signed as the S. Truett Cathy Highway.
 During the first few years of the 2000s Henry County saw a rapid increase in its population growth and many widening projects occurred in the county along the route.
 This occurred in phases, first was from a then new shopping center west of the junction with I-75 to shortly to the east of that junction.
 Next widening took place from the east end of the first phase to the junction with the Norfolk and Southern track.

-On June 2, 2010 a mile long section of the road in McDonough was dedicated in honor of Sergeant John Beale, an Army National Guardsman that was killed in Afghanistan.
+On June 2, 2010, a mile long section of the road in McDonough was dedicated in honor of Sergeant John Beale, an Army National Guardsman that was killed in Afghanistan.

 On January 28, 2017, the I-75 South Metro Express Lanes were opened, giving Jonesboro Road direct access to the tolled lanes.

 In June 2018, the reconfiguration of a mile of the route leading up to its eastern terminus began.
 Prior to that project, the highway contracted from a four-lane divided highway to a two-lane street upon entering the city limits of McDonough.
 The reconfiguration project extended the divided highway all the way to its eastern terminus at the McDonough town square and improved intersections along the corridor.
 A major objective of the project was to improve the Norfolk and Southern rail crossing for both pedestrian and vehicle traffic.
 The reconfiguration was completed in 2020.

+In 2023, the temporary designation was officially dissolved.